Pronto in Italian: The Complete Guide [With Examples and Pronunciation]

 Pronta is the feminine form of this word.
 If you need to question a female’s readiness, use pronta.

 È pronta per andare alla partita di calcio?
 (Is she ready to go to the soccer game?)

-The male form of this word is the one most recognize, pronto.
+The masculine form of this word is the one most recognized, pronto.
 To inquire about a male’s readiness, use pronto.

 È pronto?
 (Is he ready?)

 È pronto per la festa?
 (Is he ready for the party?)